Mother killed in murder-suicide, 5-year-old wounded, Pasco sheriff says

 While the deputies were on scene, the 5-year-old ran outside to law enforcement.
 According to Nocco, she said “my daddy is upstairs, he’s inside the master bathroom and I heard a big bang.”

-After the SWAT team arrived, law enforcement made their way inside the Land O’ Lakes home, where they found the father dead upstairs with a handgun next to him.
+After a SWAT team arrived, law enforcement made their way inside the Land O’ Lakes home, where they found the father dead upstairs with a handgun next to him.

 “We’re going to have a 5-year-old waking up thinking, ‘I don’t have a mother, I don’t have a father, I don’t know what’s going on in my life,” Nocco said.